Hey gang,

 Meanwhile, the Crimson ran an interesting story today about Adam Cole, the onetime ace-in-waiting who simply couldn't throw a strike this season, and his recent positive steps in relief.

-With Harvard up, 6-2, with two outs in the top of the ninth inning and the bases full of Tigers, Walsh took the ball away from sophomore Ryan Watson, and sent Cole to the mound to exorcise his control demons in a situation where control was of the utmost importance.
+With Harvard up, 6-2, with two outs in the top of the ninth inning and the bases full of Tigers, Walsh took the ball away from sophomore Ryan Watson, and sent Cole to the mound to exorcise his control demons in a situation where control was of the utmost importance."Force" might be pushing it at this stage, but the signs are certainly encouraging.
+I wish they'd asked him a bit about what he felt was at the root of his control problems this year, but I'm glad to hear he's coming around.
+Not that Harvard's floundered without him.

 The move seemed questionable at first, after Cole walked the first batter he faced to bring the score to 6-3.
 But the second-year fireballer’s next trio of pitches erased any doubt.
 Power-hitting Princeton catcher Jack Murphy stepped up to the plate, and Cole reared back and retired Murphy on three consecutive strikes to begin his transformation into a closer.